-The Congregation of the Sisters of the Holy Names of Jesus and Mary owes its existence to a daring and determined woman: Eulalie-Mélanie Durocher, become Mother Marie-Rose.
+The Congregation of the Sisters of the Holy Names of Jesus and Mary owes its existence to a daring and determined woman: Eulalie-Mélanie Durocher, who became Mother Marie-Rose.
 Her story is brief and simple.

 Born on October 6, 1811, in St-Antoine-sur-Richelieu, Quebec, she was the tenth and last child of the Durocher family.
 When her mother died, Eulalie, then aged 18, was invited by her brother, a parish priest in Beloeil, to serve as governess of the presbytery.
 She worked there for 13 years, actively participating in parish activities.
 While working there, she recognized the spiritual and social needs of her region.
 The influence she had on people and her commitment aroused the interest of Bishop Ignace Bourget, who invited her to found a new religious congregation devoted to education.